mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/quick-start/index.md

 # Steps

-1. Generate 4 x passwords for the system-level MongoDB users *(backup, userAdmin, clusterAdmin and clusterMonitor)*, using the openssl tool:
+1. Generate and save 4 x random passwords for the system-level MongoDB users *(backup, userAdmin, clusterAdmin and clusterMonitor)*, using the openssl tool:
     ```shell
     $ openssl rand -base64 8
     sLWGYC0yAIU=